Lamborghini Miura: P400 SV/J

 Of the six known original cars #4892 is a recent addition to the list of known genuine SVJ's with factory documentation now having come to light.

 A seventh SV/J was built at the Lamborghini factory between 1983 and 1987 from an unused Miura S chassis.
 This was made for Jean Claude Mimran, one of the Mimran brothers, the then owner of Lamborghini.
 Most experts do not recognize this as an "official" SVJ due to it being converted (albeit done by the factory) long after the Miura went out of production.

-Further Miuras were subsequently upgraded to SVJ specifications (trying to imitate the real factory SVJs) by various garages of Switzerland, USA and Japan.
+Further Miuras were subsequently upgraded to SVJ specifications (trying to imitate the real factory SVJs) by various garages in Switzerland, the USA and Japan.

 Roadster

-Another one-off, the Miura Roadster (actually more of a targa-model, but without any removable roof) was built by Bertone as a show car.
+Another one-off, the Miura Roadster (actually more of a targa-model, but without a removable roof) was built by Bertone as a show car.
 Based on a P400, it was first shown at the 1968 Brussels Auto Show.
 After having been exhibited at several auto salons the car was sold to the International Lead Zinc Research Organization who turned it into a display-vehicle showcasing the possibilities of using zinc alloys in cars.
 The car was named the ZN75.
 A few other Miuras have had their tops removed, but this Bertone Miura Roadster was the only factory open-top Miura.

 In 2006 the ZN75 was purchased by New York City real estate developer Adam Gordon.
 Gordon had Bobileff Motorcars in San Diego, California return the car to its original Bertone Roadster form.
 The restored car was first shown in August 2008 at the Pebble Beach Concours d'Elegance.

-The one of a kind Miura Roadster was shown at the Amelia Island Concours d'Elegance in 2013.
+The one-of-a-kind Miura Roadster was shown at the Amelia Island Concours d'Elegance in 2013.

 P400 SVJ Spider

-This one-off example of the Miura was displayed at the 1981 Geneva Motor Show alongside other new Lamborghini models (Jalpa and LM002) shortly after new company CEO Patrick Mimran took over the factory although it was never factory authorized as a model.
+This one-off example of the Miura was displayed at the 1981 Geneva Motor Show alongside other new Lamborghini models (Jalpa and LM002) shortly after new company CEO, Patrick Mimran, took over the factory although it was never factory authorized as a model.